Revolutionary-Games/Thrive-Launcher/README.md

-First clone this repository with `git clone https://github.com/Revolutionary-Games/Thrive-Launcher.git` now go to the created directory and run `npm install` this should install all required modules and electron.
-You may need to run this again after pulling updates if the required modules have changed.
+First clone this repository with `git clone https://github.com/Revolutionary-Games/Thrive-Launcher.git` now go to the created directory and run `npm install` this should install all required packages.
+You may need to run this again after pulling updates if your IDE doesn't do so automatically.

 ### Icons

-In order for the icons to work you need to run `./CreateIcons.rb` to create all the icon files from the source images.
+In order for the icons to work you need to run `./create_icons.rb` to create all the icon files from the source images.
 The icon creation script requires you to have [ImageMagick](https://www.imagemagick.org/) installed.
 And as it is written in Ruby